 It may do Alexandre Vauthier some good to consider that Grace Jones’s outfits were only beautiful because she wore them.

-Misty Lamb is a contributing editor at SSEDITORIAL who imparts a fresh perspective contemplating fashion and its place in the modern world.
+Misty Lamb is a contributing writer at SSEDITORIAL who imparts a fresh perspective contemplating fashion and its place in the modern world.